aselsche/aselsche/README.md

-- 👋 Hi, I’m Asel Connolly
+- 👋 Hi, I’m Asel
 - 👀 I’m interested in data analytics tools and applying them in projects.
-- 🌱 I’m currently learning cool things about Data Analytics at UNC Chapel Hill Boot Camp!
+- 🌱 I’m currently learning cool things about data visualization at UNC Chapel Hill Boot Camp!
 - 💞️ I’m looking to collaborate on projects where I can utilize my new skills.
 - 📫 How to reach me: email me!